- Who was Henry Kendall?

 - How do I join?

-- Members of The Henry Kendall Society, through their contributions of $1,000 or more, foster and strengthen this legacy by supporting a unique partnership between citizens and scientists.
+- Members of The Henry Kendall Society, through their contributions of $1,000 or more, foster and strengthen this legacy by supporting a unique partnership between activists and scientists.
 They can take pride in providing the resources UCS needs to achieve real change—now, and for generations to come.

 - Become a leader in ensuring a healthy environment and a safer world by joining the Kendall Society today.
 For information about the Henry Kendall Society or leadership giving at UCS, contact [email protected] or 800-666-8276.